TaiwanLeek/app-steambuddy/README.md

 ## Long-term gols

-- Static analysis among certain user and all their friends' gaming data.
+- Static analysis among certain player and all their friends' gaming data.

 ## TODO: